BASE Program

 Bridgewater Academic and Social Experience

-The Bridgewater Academic and Social Experience (BASE) program at Bridgewater College is a student-centered, individual support program for students on the autism spectrum or other students who feel they may benefit from the support provided.
+The Bridgewater Academic and Social Experience (BASE) program at Bridgewater College is a student-centered, transitional support program for college-ready students on the autism spectrum or other college-ready students who feel they may benefit from the support provided.
+Through personalized support, a welcoming community, and skill-building opportunities, BASE empowers students to thrive both academically and socially.

 Overview

-The BASE program helps students learn and apply skills and strategies needed to navigate all aspects of college life, both academic and social, and prepare for their chosen careers and life beyond college.
+The BASE program is a two-year (four consecutive semesters) program that helps students develop and apply skills and strategies needed to navigate all aspects of college life, both academic and social, and prepare for their chosen careers and life beyond college.

-To promote independence, the BASE program is designed to provide the highest level of support when a student first comes to Bridgewater and gradually evolves over time, based on each student’s needs and progress.
+To promote independence, the BASE program is designed to provide support when a student first comes to Bridgewater and gradually evolves over time based on each student’s needs and progress.

-Students in the BASE program should be able to live semi-independently on a college campus, while attending and fully participating in academic life as well as the BASE program.
+Students in the BASE program must be able to live independently on a college campus while attending and fully participating in academic life as well as the BASE program.

 Transition Support

-- Early move-in that allows for a calmer transition from the home to residence hall life
+• Early move-in that allows for a calmer transition to life in the residence halls

-- A personalized campus tour focused on the individual’s schedule/routine before classes begin
+• A personalized campus tour based on the student’s schedule to begin developing a routine

 Program Mentor